Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

-where $(pk, evk, sk) \leftarrow \mathsf{HE.Keygen(1^\kappa)}$. \end{definition} We note that a number of recent works examine the security of classical schemes against quantum superposition attacks~\cite{Zandry12, BDFS11, BZ13b}.
+\iftoggle{crypto}{ }{} \begin{definition} [q-IND-CPA] A classical homomorphic encryption scheme $\mathsf{HE}$ is q-IND-CPA secure if for any \emph{quantum} polynomial-time adversary $\advA$, there exists a negligible function $\eta$ such that for $(pk, evk, sk) \leftarrow \mathsf{HE.Keygen(1^\kappa)}$: \end{definition} \iftoggle{crypto}{Although a classical scheme that is q-IND-CPA is also IND-CPA, the converse may not be true.}{ We note that a number of recent works examine the security of classical schemes against quantum superposition attacks~\cite{Zandry12, BDFS11, BZ13b}.
 In this context, our definition of q-IND-CPA above models security for classical plaintexts only (with an arbitrary learning phase, since the public key is given).
 Furthermore, we note that a classical homomorphic encryption scheme that is q-IND-CPA, is also IND-CPA.
-The converse, however, may not be true (in particular, if the IND-CPA property depends on a computational assumption that is broken by quantum computers).
-Note, however, that any proof that a scheme is IND-CPA can be potentially turned into a proof for q-IND-CPA if all statements still hold when ``PPT'' is replaced by a ``QPT'' (see~\cite{Song14}).
+The converse, however, may not be true (in particular, if the IND-CPA property depends on a computational assumption that is broken by quantum computers).} Note, however, that any proof that a scheme is IND-CPA can potentially be turned into a proof for q-IND-CPA if all statements still hold when ``probabilistic polynomial-time adversary'' is replaced by ``quantum polynomial-time adversary'' (see~\cite{Song14}).

 We now give our new definitions for quantum homomorphic encryption.
-Note that in the quantum case, there are some choices to be made in this definition.
-In particular, in our definitions, both $pk$, the public encryption key, and $sk$, the secret decryption key, are classical, whereas the evaluation key is allowed to be a quantum state.
+In our definitions, both $pk$, the public encryption key, and $sk$, the secret decryption key, are classical, whereas the evaluation key is allowed to be a quantum state. \iftoggle{crypto}{}{This choice is simply based on what is needed by our schemes.}